This is a guest post from Susan Bonser of the Adams County Journal.

 Adams County, Pennsylvania, is known as an outstanding tourism destination.
 You’ll find magazines, brochures, and pamphlets promoting things to do, restaurants, entertainment, special events, shopping, vineyards, orchards, ghosts, history, tours of all kinds, and more.

 You can spend a lot of money having fun in Adams County, but did you know there are many really fun, meaningful, and memorable things you can do here that are absolutely free?
-Here are 10 of the best free things to do in Gettysburg and the rest of Adams County, Pennsylvania, during the spring and summer:
+Here are 10 of the best free things to do in Gettysburg, PA and the rest of Adams County, during the spring and summer:

 Gettysburg National Military Park